-(c1) Whenever blood or urine is submitted to the North Carolina State Bureau of Investigation Laboratory, the Charlotte, North Carolina, Police Department Laboratory, or any other laboratory approved for chemical analysis by the Department of Health and Human Services to determine if the blood or urine contains alcohol or a controlled substance or its metabolites or any other impairing substance, the report of that analysis certified to upon a form approved by the Attorney General by the person performing the analysis shall be admissible without further authentication in all administrative hearings and proceedings in the district court and superior court divisions of the General Court of Justice as evidence that the blood or urine contained alcohol, a controlled substance or its metabolites or any other impairing substance as well as the quantity of the alcohol, controlled substance, metabolite of a controlled substance, or other impairing substance.
-Provided, however, that a report is admissible in a criminal proceeding in the superior court division or in an adjudicatory hearing in juvenile court in the district court division only if the defendant fails to notify the State at least five days before trial that the defendant objects to the introduction of the report into evidence.
+(c1) Whenever blood or urine is submitted to the North Carolina State Bureau of Investigation Laboratory, the Charlotte, North Carolina, Police Department Laboratory, or any other laboratory approved for chemical analysis by the Department of Health and Human Services to determine if the blood or urine contains alcohol or a controlled substance or its metabolites or any other impairing substance, the report of that analysis certified to upon a form approved by the Attorney General by the person performing the analysis shall be admissible without further authentication in all administrative hearings and proceedings in the district court and superior court divisions of the General Court of Justice as evidence that the blood or urine contained alcohol, a controlled substance or its metabolites, or any other impairing substance as well as the quantity of the alcohol, controlled substance, metabolite of a controlled substance, or other impairing substance.
+However, if the defendant notifies the State, at least five days before trial in the superior court division or an adjudicatory hearing in juvenile court, that the defendant objects to the introduction of the report into evidence, the admissibility of the report shall be determined and governed by the appropriate rules of evidence.